EmilBoychev/workshop-react/README.md

 This is a simple glasses shop.

-Start app : npm start
+Start app : npm start,
 Start server in server folder: node server.js

 Functionality: